The Snowdon group

 Carnedd Llewellyn itself has a reputation.
 Guide books say it is confusing in mist owing to the breadth of its summit and the multiplicity of paths and ridges.
 Well, I was a newcomer, a little bit of cloud hung around, but it was nothing like a conundrum.
 From the col after Yr Elen, or anywhere else really, it’s just a case of walking uphill till you can’t any more.
 Once on top, take a bearing certainly, locate the relevant path and keep on line.
 It might have been different long ago (1974?) when the hills were less walked, perhaps.
 On my route off, above Craig yr Isfa, there is one little scrambly descent that needs respect, but no more.

 By the col below I had enough time in hand to pick up Pen yr Helgi Ddu as well; it’s a sharp pull up from the col (not one I would have been keen on in descent), but the top is broad, the summit not immediately obvious but pick the big circular cairn, and a long, easy, grassy descent with Tryfan and the Glyders in full view follows.
 By the time you reach the leat draining Llyn Cowlyd, you’re nearly home.

 This grand 15-mile hike across the highest unbroken ground south of the Scottish Highlands formed the final stage of my cross-Wales walk.
 It’s fully described in my Across Wales pages.

 The eastern tops, Friday 15 April 2011

 In 2011 I came back to the area to pick up some of the Hewitts in the area below 3000ft.
 On one of the routes, aimed at the northern heights of Llwytmor and Bera Mawr, it was quite natural to revisit the 3000-footer of Foel-Fras as well.
-This was a great day out too, and I’ll describe it soon on my Welsh Hewitts page.
+This was a great day out too, and it’s described on my Northern Snowdonia page.